alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 16. What is better: use SP or queries in the code?
 17. Did you use triggers?
 18. What is default schema?
+19. What is CQRS and why to use it?

 JavaScript and Angular, React